Catholic Church, the Whore of Babylon

 There would seem to be two choices, either interpret Rev 17:9 absolutely literally or according to some interpretive key that is metaphorical, allegorical or otherwise non-literal.
 Lets look first at literal interpretation.

-"The seven heads represent seven hills on which the woman sits."
-First of all, no Pope has ever lived or had his "seat" (cathedra or cathedral) on any of the seven hills of Rome.
+First of all, no Pope has ever lived or had his "seat" (cathedra, See) on any of the seven hills of Rome.
 These hills are small hillocks (Capitoline, Palatine, Esquiline, Aventine and three lesser "bumps" in central Rome) where the religion and government of pagan Rome was situated.
-The Catholic Church's headquarters at the Lateran (the cathedral) and at the Vatican (where the Pope lives) does not coincide with them.
-At the time that John wrote Revelation the Christians of Rome lived mostly in Trastevere (trans Tiber), a district "across the Tiber" from the City and adjacent to the Vatican hill where St. Peter was crucified and buried.
+The Catholic Church's headquarters at the Lateran (the cathedral) and at the Vatican (where the Pope lives) does not coincide with them, through they are located in the City of Rome.
+At the time that John wrote Revelation the Christians of Rome lived mostly in Trastevere (trans Tiber), a district "across the Tiber" from the City and adjacent to the Vatican hill, where St. Peter was crucified and buried.
 The Vatican is on top of that burial site and is today its own city-state distinct from Rome and Italy.

 Why the cryptic name Babylon?
 First, the historical Babylon was the pagan power which persecuted the People of God, the Jews, between 610 and 538 BC, destroying the Temple and dispersing the people.
-The Romans inherited that mantle of infamy when they destroyed the Temple in 70 AD, and, more importantly, persecuted the new People of God, the Church.
+The Romans inherited that mantle of infamy when they destroyed the Temple in 70 A.D., and, more importantly, persecuted the new People of God, the Church.
 Thus, St. Peter, writing from Rome refers to as "Babylon" (1 Pt.
 5:13) - a name any Jew or Christian familiar with the Old Testament would know.